 My research and dissertation focused on numeracy assessment.
 Specifically, I studied the relationships between SNAP (Student Numeracy Assessment & Practice), FSA Numeracy (Foundational Skills Assessment), FSA reading achievement, report card achievement, and student self-perceptions of mathematics efficacy.
 The title of my research is SNAP vs. FSA: Competency-Based Numeracy Assessments Count.
 A significant finding from my research is the identification of a strong connection between reading proficiency and FSA numeracy achievement – juxtaposed by the absence of a significant reading achievement connection to SNAP.

 I have included the abstract from my dissertation below.
-If you are interested in a full copy of my research, please email me directly at firstname.lastname@example.org and I will send it to you.
+If you are interested in a full copy of my research, it is available on ProQuest HERE.